UPDATED AUGUST 2025

 53-years old | New Haven, Connecticut

-Jocelyn Winfrey, 53-years old, was mauled to death by two dogs while visiting the dog owner's home.
-On June 20, Winfrey and Dr. Hamilton Hicks, a resident in psychiatry at the Yale School of Medicine, returned to his home on Ella T. Grasso Boulevard.
+Jocelyn Winfrey, 53-years old, was killed by two dogs while visiting the dog owner's home.
+On June 20, at about 7:45 pm, Winfrey and Dr. Hamilton Hicks, a resident in psychiatry at the Yale School of Medicine, returned to his residence in the 1500 block of Ella T. Grasso Boulevard.
 After the two stepped inside Hicks' fenced-in yard, his two American bulldog-mixes viciously attacked Winfrey.
-Hicks tried to intervene, but he could not stop his dogs.
+Hicks intervened and was repeatedly bitten, but he could not stop his dogs.
 Alderman Brian Wingate lives nearby and witnessed part of the attack.
 He described the scene as "really, really horrific."
 Another witness said, "Half of her face was basically bitten off.
 She looked like she was dead."
 Winfrey underwent cardiac arrest twice while en route to Yale-New Haven Hospital.
 She lost a leg and both eyes in the attack.
 On June 27, doctors removed Winfrey from life support and she died.
-Police arrested Hicks after finding three bags of crack on him at the time of the attack.
-Dr. Hicks graduated from Harvard in 2001, attended medical school in Miami then began a residency at the Yale School of Medicine.
-No charges were filed in connection to the fatal attack. [source citations]
+New Haven police arrested Hicks with illegal drug possession after allegedly finding multiple bags of crack on him at the scene.
+No charges were filed in connection to the dog attack. [source citations]

 Date of death: June 27, 2016 Chained: No